 Yes.
-You must show a previous hunting license or a hunter education certificate/card from any state.
+You must have a previous hunting license or a hunter education certificate/card from any state.

 Q: What about a bowhunter license?

-A previous Rhode Island bowhunter license or a bowhunter education certificate/card from any state is required for those individuals who wish to purchase an archery deer tag.
+A previous Rhode Island bowhunter license or a bowhunter education certificate/card from any state is required for those individuals who wish to hunt using archery gear.
 Those individuals who intend to hunt exclusively with bow and arrow may obtain an "Archery Only" license by completing a bowhunter education course.
-Those individuals who wish to hunt with firearms, AND hunt deer with bow and arrow, must complete both courses.
+Those individuals who wish to hunt with firearms, AND archery gear must complete both courses.

 Q: Do I need an archery proficiency card to bowhunt for deer?